 Also from The Education & Society Program:

-This three-part series of professional development modules is designed to meet the needs of educators making the key instructional shifts in ELA & Literacy for the Common Core.
-Each module-on text complexity, close reading and text-dependent questions, and designing close reading exemplars-comes with a Powerpoint presentation and facilitator's guide designed for PD instructors, as well as a suite of supplemental exemplars, worksheets, and other resources.
+These six professional development modules are designed to meet the needs of teachers, schools, and districts working to make the key instructional shifts in the CCSS for ELA & Literacy.
+Each module comes with a PowerPoint presentation and facilitator's guide designed for PD instructors, as well as a suite of supplemental exemplars, worksheets, and other resources.
+Download the modules.

 To assist teachers in understanding and employing the Common Core instructional emphasis on close reading in the classroom, this primer addresses three key questions: